apache/calcite/site/_docs/howto.md

   a fix version assigned (most likely the version we are just about to release)

-Generate list of contributors:
+Generate a list of contributors by running the following (changing the date literal to the date of the previous release):
 ```
+# distinct authors
-./sqlsh -o headers "select distinct author from git_commits where author_timestamp > DATE '2021-06-03' order by 1 "
+./sqlsh "select distinct author from git_commits where author_timestamp > DATE '2021-06-03' order by 1"
+# most prolific authors
+./sqlsh "select author, count(*) from git_commits where commit_timestamp > DATE '2021-06-03' group by author order by 2"
+# number of commits, distinct authors, and JIRA cases
+./sqlsh "select count(*) as c, count(distinct author) as a, count(*) filter (where message like '%CALCITE-%') as j from git_commits where commit_timestamp > DATE '2021-06-03' order by 1"
 ```

 Smoke-test `sqlline` with Spatial and Oracle function tables: